alemesa/mapbox-covid19/TUTORIAL.md

 }
 ```

-I will go ahead and do the same for `circle-stroke-width` because we should scale the border width as the amount of cases increases too.
+I will also adjust the border width (`circle-stroke-width`) to scale from 1 to 1.75:

 ```diff
 paint: {